ASU Library organizational chart

 First, Administrative Services, led by Lillie Johnson, is comprised of three areas of responsibility: Business and Fiscal Services, Human Resources and Facilities Maintenance.

-Third, Communications and Web Services, led by Jennifer Duvernay, is comprised of communications, donor relations and web services.
+Third, Communications and Web Services, led by Jennifer Duvernay, is comprised of donor relations, marketing and promotion, media relations, strategic communication and web services.